So Sad: Release and reception

 Apple Records issued Dark Horse in December 1974, with "So Sad" sequenced as the third track on side one of the LP.
-It appeared as the second of three autobiographical songs detailing Harrison's troubled personal life, preceded by "Simply Shady", his account of decadence in the music industry,Inglis, p.
-44. and followed by "Bye Bye, Love".
+It appeared as the second of three autobiographical songs detailing Harrison's troubled personal life, preceded by "Simply Shady", his account of decadence in the music industry, and followed by "Bye Bye, Love".
 During his pre-tour press conference in October, Harrison likened the album to the television soap opera Peyton Place.
 He also expressed his happiness for Boyd and Clapton, saying: "Eric Clapton has been a close friend for years … I'd rather she was with him than some dope."